nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **sprINT** is an **internship-tracking application** that was created to assist students in their internship hunt.

-Students often face a great administrative burden in keeping track of the high volume of job or internship applications.
-With sprINT, students can easily manage details of their internship applications, including the company, contacts, status and task deadlines.
+Students often face a great administrative burden in keeping track of the high volume of internship applications.
+With sprINT, students can easily manage details of their internship applications, including the company, company contact information, status and task deadlines.

 ### 1.2 About this guide